The Benefits Of Sales & Operations Planning (S&OP)

 • Time Required for tactical change in operations (adding or removing capacity)

 Often sales representatives do not have great visibility into their customers forecast.
 Getting valuable feedback from sales can be extremely challenging.
 It is important to understand what information the sales team does have and figure out how you can incorporate this back into the algorithmic forecast.
-When there isn’t great information available, a training process to enable the sales team to pull forecast information from their clients can be valuable.

-Our client had a comprehensive quoting process which was a great indicator for upcoming orders.
-We developed a methodology to provide each sales representative with a summary of their customers open quotes.
 The sales team had to review the open quotes and provide feedback as to if they expected the business to convert, and if so during which month.
 This feedback was then integrated with the algorithmic forecast to create a forecast in which the business had more confidence.

 Monthly Sales & Operations Planning Process